The HDLC

 The Commissioners of the HDLC and the Architectural Review Committee are appointed by the Mayor for a term of four years.
 They do not have city-issued email addresses.

-The Carrollton Historic District
+Carrollton Historic District